2020 Scouts BSA Merit Badge Fair

-REGISTRATION - Registration is online only and must be received by May 10, 2020 to participate.
+REGISTRATION - Registration is online only.
 Full payment is required by credit card at the time of registration.
 Scouts are able to register independently or with their entire Troop for the Merit Badge Fair.
 WE RECOMMEND SCOUTS CHOOSE NO MORE THAN TWO BADGE PRESENTATIONS PER DAY!

 COST - The cost is $20 per person, which includes both the Merit Badge Fair and entrance into the Clark's Bears Theme Park.
 Your ticket includes all rides and all shows, plus presentations.
 There is an additional $8 fee per Scout participating in the Geology badge and $15 fee for Coin Collecting.

 FAMILY MEMBERS - The Scout's family is welcome to visit Clark's as well, but only Scouts and Troop Leaders are allowed into the presentations.
 Family members ages 4 and above will receive the $20 rate per person but they must be included in the registration.
 If additional family members want tickets after May 10,2020, they will pay full price at the Railroad Station; which opens at 10:00.

 CHECK-IN - Meet at the Anaconda Escape (water raft ride) Gate from 9:30-10:30 for check-in.
 At that time, your Scouts will turn in their prerequisite work, pick up tickets and receive a hand stamp that allows you to come and go from the park during the day.
 Should you be arriving later than 10:30 please go to the railroad station for check-in.